 On both questions there are differences by political affiliation and ideology.
 Democrats and those who lean to the Democratic Party are more likely than Republicans and Republican leaners to say that COVID-19 has changed how journalists report the news.
 They are also more likely than Republicans to believe that the outbreak has done financial harm to most news organizations.

 In all, 77% of Democrats and Democratic leaners say COVID-19 has changed the way journalists report the news, either somewhat or a great deal.
 That share decreases to 64% among Republicans and GOP leaners.

 This pattern holds when examining the ideological segments within each party.
 Among conservative Republicans, for example, 60% say journalists have had to change how they report as a result of the COVID-19 outbreak.
 That compares with 78% of conservative and moderate Democrats and 76% of liberal Democrats who say the outbreak has spawned changes in reporting.

 The question about the financial impact of the outbreak comes against a backdrop of cutbacks in an already beleaguered industry hit by additional advertising declines as COVID-19 shutters U.S. businesses.
 And, in a rare show of bipartisanship, more than 70 U.S. senators have asked the Office of Management and Budget to boost local news outlets with federal advertising dollars.

-Still, the results of a 2019 Pew Research Center survey indicate that most Americans are unaware of the economic travails of the local news industry and that few contribute money to local news organizations themselves.
+Still, the results of a 2019 Pew Research Center report indicate that most Americans are unaware of the economic travails of the local news industry and that few contribute money to local news organizations themselves.

 In the new survey, uncertainty about COVID-19’s impact on most news organizations’ finances is one area that crosses partisan and ideological lines.
 About one-third of all Democrats (34%) and Republicans (32%), including liberal Democrats (37%) and conservative Republicans (34%), say they are not sure of the impact.